syncfusion-content/mobilejavascript-docs/MobileJS/DropDownList/Image-Support.md

 ## Adding watermark text

-You can add images to your DropDownList items by specifying the image class name for individual items using ‘data-ej-fields-image’ attribute.
+You can add images to your DropDownList items by specifying the image class name for individual items using ï¿½data-ej-fields-imageï¿½ attribute.

 {% highlight html %}